 Contents Exhibits Financial Trends These tables contain trend information that may assist the reader in assessing The Trust's current financial performance by placing it in historical perspective.
-I - IX Revenue Capacity These tables contain information that may assist the reader in assessing the viability of The Trust's most significant "own-source" revenue source, property taxes.
-X - XIII Demographic and Economic Information These tables present demographic and economic information intended (1) to assist users in understanding the socioeconomic environment within which The Trust operates and (2) to provide information that facilitates comparisons of financial statement information over time and among Children Service Councils.
-XIV-XV Operating Information These tables contain service and infrastructure indicators that can inform one's understanding how the information in The Trust's financial statements relates to the services The Trust provides and the activities it performs.
-XVI-XVIII Notes: The Trust has not issued any long-term debt since its inception.
+I - VIII Revenue Capacity These tables contain information that may assist the reader in assessing the viability of The Trust's most significant "own-source" revenue source, property taxes.
+IX - XII Demographic and Economic Information These tables present demographic and economic information intended (1) to assist users in understanding the socioeconomic environment within which The Trust operates and (2) to provide information that facilitates comparisons of financial statement information over time and among Children Service Councils.
+XIII-XIV Operating Information These tables contain service and infrastructure indicators that can inform one's understanding how the information in The Trust's financial statements relates to the services The Trust provides and the activities it performs.
+XV-XVII Notes: The Trust has not issued any long-term debt since its inception.
 Therefore, the debt exhibits are not applicable.

-Data Source: Unless otherwise noted, the information in these tables is derived from The Trust's annual financial report or comprehensive annual financial report for the applicable year, as appropriate.
-The Trust prepared a comprehensive annual financial report beginning with the fiscal year ended September 30, 2011.
+Unless otherwise noted, the information in these tables is derived from The Trust's comprehensive annual financial report for the applicable year, as appropriate.